 |8-165.1mm = 8-6.5"||8-170mm = 8-6.69"||8-200mm = 8-7.87"|

-4-bolt Patterns are measured in a straight line from center to center of two bolt holes sitting directly across from each other.
+4-bolt patterns are measured in a straight line from center to center of two bolt holes sitting directly across from each other.

-5-bolt These patterns can be more difficult to measure since the bolt holes are not directly across from each other.
+5-bolt patterns can be more difficult to measure since the bolt holes are not directly across from each other.
 You can estimate the measurement by using a straight line from the backside of one hole to the center of the third bolt hole.
-The accurate measurement is depicted below and can only be measured with a special tool called a bolt pattern gauge or using a complex geometric equation.
+The accurate measurement is depicted here and can only be measured with a special tool called a bolt pattern gauge or by using a complex geometric equation.

-6-bolt Patterns are measured in a straight line from center to center of two bolt holes sitting directly across from each other.
+6-bolt patterns are measured in a straight line from center to center of two bolt holes sitting directly across from each other.

-8-bolt Patterns are measured in a straight line from center to center of two bolt holes sitting directly across from each other.
+8-bolt patterns are measured in a straight line from center to center of two bolt holes sitting directly across from each other.

 In addition to the bolt patterns listed above, many manufacturers produce wheels with dual bolt patterns.